omnicodec/UKPostcodeChecker/README.md

 # UKPostcodeChecker

-A simple frontend UK postcode checker using the MarkEmbling library for postcodes.io
+This is a simple front end UK Postcode Checker using the MarkEmbling C# library which uses the postcodes.io api, I may update this in the future, this is my first program.